Typeform/foreyes/README.md

 KATT is the testing tool for all of Typeform's Design Systems.

-At this moment, KATT allows you to easily mount pages where all design-valid combinations of a component appear \([kitchen sink pages](https://medium.com/eightshapes-llc/component-qa-in-design-systems-b18cb4decb9c)).
+At this moment, KATT allows you to mount pages where all design-valid combinations of a component appear \([kitchen sink pages](https://medium.com/eightshapes-llc/component-qa-in-design-systems-b18cb4decb9c)).
 There are also helpers to create these pages.
 After creating the pages, they will be visually compared across browsers: currently Chrome (master) against Firefox.

 ## Getting Started